iancerbo/bash-training/README.md

 ## 🔹 Section 1: Introduction to the Shell

-What You’ll Learn:
+What You'll Learn:
-	•	What a shell is
+* What a shell is
-	•	Bash vs. other shells
+* Bash vs. other shells
-	•	Why developers use the terminal
+* Why developers use the terminal

 Key Concepts:
-	•	CLI vs GUI
+* CLI vs GUI
-	•	Shells as command interpreters
+* Shells as command interpreters
-	•	Shell versions: sh, bash, zsh, etc.
+* Shell versions: sh, bash, zsh, etc.

 Exercise: